caoimhinmacuaid/Client-Server-Chat-Application/README.md

 **Instructions**

-- Run ChatServer
+- Run ChatServer.java
-- Once server is up and running run ClientServer
+- Once server is up and running run ClientServer.java
 - Type messages into the console window and press Enter after each message
 - To leave the chat session from either side enter “/q”